Bharathkasyap/Simulated_USB_Data_Exfiltration/README.md

 - Only reactive detection using Azure Sentinel analytics rules

 ### ✅ Strategic Enhancements Based on Learnings:
-### 🧠 Simulated Microsoft Purview DLP Understanding Applied:
+### 🧠 Microsoft Purview DLP Understanding Applied:
 - Documented how a real DLP policy would’ve prevented this (USB block, content inspection)
 - Created DLP-style detection rule logic using KQL for educational value
 - Mapped use case to Microsoft Purview's functionality to show readiness for real-world DLP implementation